engineyard/engineyard-dns/posts/engineyard-2011-05-24.md

-# Simple DNS for AppCloud with DNSimple
+# Simple DNS for Engine Yard Cloud with DNSimple

-For me, one of the things I liked to do with a new AppCloud application is to attached a pretty domain.
+For me, one of the things I liked to do with a new Engine Yard Cloud application is to attached a pretty domain.
 The default AWS EC2 URL doesn't glorify my fine efforts.

-To make setting up DNS easier with AppCloud, we've released the `ey-dns` command line application as an open source project ([readme](https://github.com/engineyard/engineyard-dns#readme)).
+To make setting up DNS easier with Engine Yard Cloud, we've released the `ey-dns` command line application as an open source project ([readme](https://github.com/engineyard/engineyard-dns#readme)).

 It's really quite easy to use: